 - You are free to change the rulesets for each project manually, and we don’t warn you yet if you loosen the quality by removing rules

 - The main difference between SonarQube and the other tools is that the code analysis runs externally in your CI server (continue integration server) and the result is sent to SonarQube.
 Then, this analysis is processed by the SonarQube server which is stored in their database.
 Which will require extra effort in configuring your CI server?

 SonarLint is a free, open source, and available in the Visual Studio Gallery, which supports C#, VB.NET which will help you fix code quality issues before they even exist.

-SonarLint plugin for Visual Studio supports only in Visual Studio 2015 and Visual Studio 2017.
+SonarLint can be used as a plugin for Visual Studio support only in Visual Studio 2015 and Visual Studio 2017.